AWS Organizations

 Veeam Backup for AWS allows you to protect AWS resources that belong to AWS accounts within AWS Organizations.
 To ensure flexibility in data protection, you can provide Veeam Backup for AWS full or limited access to account resources across organizational units.

-To be able to perform data protection operations with AWS resources of an AWS Organization, perform the following steps:
+To be able to perform data protection operations with AWS resources within an AWS Organization, perform the following steps:

 - Create at least 2 IAM role templates that will help you configure IAM roles whose permissions will be used to perform the following actions:

-- Organization rescan IAM role — permissions of this role will be used to collect information on the organization,
+- Organization rescan IAM role — permissions of this role will be used to collect information on the organization.
+Note that you will then have to create the role in the AWS account that is used to manage the organization.

 As soon as you create the templates, Veeam Backup for AWS will export them to your workstation as .CFORM or .JSON files.